hxdsgnr/site/career.md

 <p>I started my design career at Universidad de Los Andes in 2016, and the last year I was granted a scholarship for an exchange at Politecnico di Milano.
 I will be studying from September 2019 to February 2020 courses of MSc. in Design della Comunicazione at PoliMi.
 </p>

 <p>My goal now is to get an internship for 2020 and then go back to Uniandes to make my thesis project.
-I’m very excited about the idea of an internship in California or New York.
-It would be the very best first step in my professional career.
+I’m very excited about the idea of an internship in Milan.
+It would be a great first step in my professional career.
 If you can give me a chance, please go to Contact in the menu bar 😊
 </p>

 <p>By the way, I have more information about my scholar background on my LinkedIn profile, such as my skills and courses of design that I’ve taken at college.
 Furthermore, you should know that, as a professional, I’ve set a concept for my personality: I’m clean, modern, vigorous, perfectionist, passionate, cool, natural, and kind.
 I’m a dreamer but realistic, concrete, and effective with my time.
 And, I’m not sure if it will be the same when talking in English, but at heart, I’m learning to be a good leader.